 - Friday, July 12: breakfast, dedicated writing time, optional excursion (e.g. hiking the crater of a volcano)

 - Saturday, July 13: breakfast, dedicated writing time, evening reading with guest author #2 and residents

 - Sunday, July 14: breakfast, dedicated writing time, optional excursion (e.g. beach day)

 - Monday, July 15: breakfast, dedicated writing time, closing reception

 - Tuesday, July 16: breakfast, depart

-Join us this summer to write and work beside our two guest authors, Jeff Parker and Ocean Vuong.
+Join us this summer to write and work beside our guest authors (additional authors TBD):

 Jeff Parker is the author of Where Bears Roam the Streets (Harper Collins), Ovenman (Tin House), and The Taste of Penny (Dzanc).
 Collaborative books and anthologies he’s written or edited include Clean Rooms, Low Rates; Erratic Fire, Erratic Passion: The Poetry of Sportstalk; A Manner of Being: Writers on their Mentors; Rasskazy: New Fiction from a New Russia; Amerika: Russian Writers View the US; and The Back of the Line.
 He teaches in the MFA Program at the University of Massachusetts at Amherst, and he is the co-founder and Director of DISQUIET.

 Flight: Many round trip flights from Lisbon to Sao Miguel can be had for less than $150USD